spacetelescope/jwst/docs/jwst/jump/description.rst

 due to departure from linearity.

-The ``jump`` step will automatically skip execution if the input data contain fewer than 3 groups per integration, because it's impossible to detect jumps with only 1 or 2 groups.
+The ``jump`` step will automatically skip execution if the input data contain fewer than 5 groups per integration, because the baseline algorthim requires four first differences to work.

 Algorithm
 ---------